Jack-Coutts/Zip-Instrument-Data/README.md

 5. When the compression is complete, the command prompt/terminal will display the message `Zipping complete.`.

 *For this script to run, you must first ensure you have python installed on your machine.
-If can be downloaded [here](https://www.python.org/downloads/).*
+It can be downloaded [here](https://www.python.org/downloads/).*